Steering and handling diagnostic guide

 Can tracking fix a car pulling?

 Sometimes, if alignment is the cause.
-Other faults must be ruled out.
+Other faults such as tyre pull, brake drag, worn suspension or damaged wheels must be ruled out.

 Is it dangerous to drive?

-Mild pulling may be manageable, but sudden or strong pulling should be checked quickly.
+Mild pulling may be manageable, but sudden, strong or braking-related pulling should be checked quickly.

 Can it fail MOT?

-If caused by unsafe tyres, brakes, steering or suspension, it can lead to MOT problems.
+If caused by unsafe tyres, brakes, steering, suspension or wheel bearings, it can lead to MOT problems.